Frequently Asked Questions

 What happens to the other types of financial aid that I receive?

 Tuition Exchange applicants who qualify to receive aid from other sources (excluding loans) in excess of 50% of the total cost of tuition, room, board, and fees are not eligible to receive a Tuition Exchange scholarship.
 For example, if a student should receive an academic or talent scholarship from an institution for a full scholarship, the student would not be eligible for a Tuition Exchange scholarship.

 I was told I am eligible for the Tuition Exchange Program benefit.
 Should I expect something in writing from the host institution?

 Yes, you should expect a formal letter from the "importing" institution which outlines the value of the benefit and any terms and conditions for receipt and/or continuation of the benefit.

 How many awards are there?

 The primary obligation of Florida Tech and each member institution is to maintain a balanced student exchange pattern.
 That means keeping a reasonable match between students from Florida Tech going to other private schools (exports) and students coming to Florida Tech from other private schools (imports).
 A member institution may import as many as it wishes.
 It may not however, export more than it imports.
 Because of that, Florida Tech may have to limit the number of Tuition Exchange Scholarships awarded if we have more applicants from faculty and staff families (potential exports) than we have student imports.

 How much is the award?

-For students that will enter a college or university in Fall 2018 the award will be $36,000 or the cost of full tuition, whichever is less.
-For institutions with tuition greater than $36,000, Tuition Exchange awards will be less than full tuition.
-Any difference between the Tuition Exchange Program scholarship and actual tuition, plus costs for room and board and any other fees, must be paid by the student's family or covered by other sources, if eligible and available.
+For students that will enter a college or university in Fall 2021 the award will be $39,000 or the cost of full tuition, whichever is less.
+For institutions with tuition greater than $39,000, Tuition Exchange awards will be less than full tuition.
+Any difference between the Tuition Exchange Program scholarship and actual tuition, plus costs for housing and meals and any other fees, must be paid by the student's family or covered by other sources, if eligible and available.